carlosp420/PyPhyloGenomics_ms/MS.md

 that includes bioinformatic tools useful for automated gene finding, primer design and NGS data analysis.
 We have used this software to find homologous exons across genomes from several model organisms.
-Our software also includes tools to filter output reads from NGS and assemble the sequences for each specimen and their sequenced genes so that datasets can be assembled for analysis in common software for phylogenetic inference.
+Our software also includes tools to filter output reads from NGS and assembling sequences for each specimen.

 # Methods